Becoming Sustainably Motivated

-Find Your Inspiration
+Discover Your Inspiration

-If you’re looking for how you can adopt the sustainability mindset, look to what inspires you.
-Get exploring, and discover (if you haven’t already) what you love most about the world!
+Start what inspires you!
+Get exploring, and discover (if you haven’t already) what you love most about the world.
 Is it the oceans and beaches, mountains and forests, or perhaps the incredible animals that inhabit the planet with us?
 It might even be the people!
 Yes, other amazing, wonderful and frustrating, heart-breaking, ridiculous, and inspiring human beings.

 A Mental Shift